Drug Free Poster Contest

 · Kindergarten - 1st Grade

 · 7th Grade - 9th Grade

 4. Elderly participants are residents 55 and over who live in a SAHMA community.
 Disabled participants are residents of any age who live in a SAHMA community.
 Special Needs participants are residents of any age living in permanent supportive housing or an 8x11 community.
 Participants under 18, will be considered with their peers in the grade-level categories.

 5. Artwork must be submitted on a 22 in. x 28 in. poster board or heavy art paper (portrait or landscape layouts accepted).

-7. Any medium may be used (paint, crayons, colored pencils, collage, etc.) but must be protected against damage.
+6. Any medium may be used (paint, crayons, colored pencils, collage, etc.) but must be protected against damage.

-8. Use this year’s theme as the focal point of the poster to convey a positive message.
+7. Use this year’s theme as the focal point of the poster to convey a positive message.

-15. Call your Coordinator (listed on page one) or the SAHMA office at (800) 745-4088 with any questions or concerns.
+14. Call the SAHMA office at (800) 745-4088 with any questions or concerns.

-Advertise the Drug Free Kids Art Contest at your Community by downloading the file below:
+Advertise the Drug-Free Kids Art Contest at your Community by downloading the file below:

-Drug Free Art Contest Community Form (editable PDF)
+Drug-Free Art Contest Community Flyer (editable PDF)